Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Meta-Modules

 \subsection{Stability}

 One might argue that removing too many bonds may destabilize the structure during the movements.
 It is therefore desirable to maintain the connectivity between the amoebots as much as possible.
-Ideally, we want to only remove a constant fraction of all incident bonds of a connected component.
-Formally, let $\Gamma_{G}(U) = \{ \{u,v\} \in E \mid u \in U \land v \not\in U \}$ where $G = (V, E)$.
-For each connected component $U \subseteq S$, we require $|\Gamma_{G_R}(U)|=\Theta(|\Gamma_{G_S}(U)|)$.
-This already holds for all presented movement primitives except for the slide and $k$-tunnel primitives of rhombical meta-modules.
-In the following, we present alternative implementations that increase the connectivity for these primitives.
+In the following, we propose two measures for stability.

+First, we consider the connectivity of the amoebot structure during each movement.
+Note that we only decrease the connectivity in the first step of each movement where we may remove bonds.
+In the second and fourth step, the connectivity does not change, and in the third step, we can only increase the connectivity by adding new bonds.
+Ideally, we want to just remove a constant fraction of all incident bonds of a connected component.